-Students in the Global Health Track receive American Heart Association training in Basic and Advanced Cardiac Life Support and have an option to receive AHA instructor training and certification.
+Students in the Global Health Track receive American Heart Association (AHA) training in Basic Cardiac Life Support (BLS) and have the option to receive Advanced Cardiac Life Support (ACLS) and have an option to receive AHA BLS and ACLS instructor training and certification.

-The PRECLINICAL SCIENCE component includes an introduction to Medical Spanish and is supplemented by a Global Health Journal Club.
-A minimum of 100% attendance is required in order to pass each block.
+The Preclinical Sciences component of GHT includes an introduction to Medical Spanish and is supplemented by a Global Health Journal Club.100% attendance is required to pass each block.
 All students enrolled in the course will receive either a grade of "PNC" (Pass No Credit) or "F" (Fail) accordingly.
 The "PNC" grade will not affect overall GPA; therefore, no credits will be awarded.

-To facilitate students' academic success, students who either choose or are required to repeat the semester or year during the preclinical years will no longer be able to stay enrolled in the Global Health Track program and may not rejoin GHT after completion of a repeated semester or year.
-Additionally, students who voluntarily withdraw from the preclinical GHT will not be able to rejoin at a later date.
+To facilitate students' academic success, students who are required to repeat the semester or year during the preclinical years may reapply to join the Global Health Track program.
+This application does not guarantee acceptance.
+Readmission to the GHT and re-entry to the Track will be considered on a case-by-case individual basis.
+Students who voluntarily withdraw from the preclinical GHT will not be able to rejoin at a later date.

-The CLINICAL SCIENCES component is conducted at FIU's clinical sites in Florida and AUA affiliated clinical sites within the US and abroad.
-Students will participate in the Advanced Introduction to Clinical Medicine (FM1/IM1) rotation at FIU and the AUA-FIU Graduate Clinical Core Rotation Certificate Program (upon successful completion of requirements and acceptance by the graduate certificate program admission committee).
-After completion of the graduate clinical core rotation certificate program at FIU students attend elective rotations through FIU and AUA in the US and internationally.
-Students have the opportunity to join AUA faculty initiated international relief projects and to deepen their expertise in global health research.
+The CLINICAL SCIENCES component of GHT is conducted at FIU's clinical sites in Florida for FM1/IM1 and all core rotations.
+Elective rotations are conducted at FIU, AUA affiliated clinical sites within the US and abroad.
+Students will participate in the Advanced Introduction to Clinical Medicine (FM1/IM1) rotation at FIU and the AUA-FIU Graduate Clinical Core Rotation Certificate Program upon successful completion of requirements, including good academic and professional standing, and acceptance by the graduate certificate program admission committee.
+After completion of the graduate clinical core rotation certificate program, students attend elective rotations through FIU and AUA in the US and internationally.
+Students have the opportunity to join AUA faculty initiated international relief projects to deepen their expertise in global health research.
 The clinical component is supplemented by medical Spanish exposure.
 100% attendance is required during the clinical component.